imagej/imagej2/ui/app/src/main/assembly/application/ImageJ32.app/Contents/Resources/Java/readme.txt

-Java libraries are in the jar folder of the ImageJ distribution.
+Java libraries are in the jars folder of the ImageJ distribution.